NIDESH LAWTOO, Assistant Professor & PI of HOM

 Nidesh Lawtoo is Assistant Professor of Philosophy and English at KU Leuven and PI of the ERC project Homo Mimeticus: Theory and Criticism (HOM).
 He earned his PhD in Comparative Literature and Critical Theory from the University of Washington, was maître assistant at the University of Lausanne (2009-2013), SNSF Visiting Scholar in the Humanities Center, Johns Hopkins University (2013-2016), and Assistant Professor at the University of Bern (2016-2017).

 Nidesh’s work reframes the ancient concept of mimesis in light of recent developments in continental philosophy, literary theory, and political theory attentive to the contagious, affective, and plastic nature of imitation.
 His understanding of Homo mimeticus furthers lines of inquiry central to modernism, poststructuralism, psychoanalysis, affect theory, mimetic theory, stretching to include film studies and the neurosciences.
 He is the editor of Conrad’s Heart of Darkness and Contemporary Thought (2012), and guest edited a special issue of MLN, “Poetics and Politics: with Lacoue Labarthe” (2017).
-His books include, The Phantom of the Ego: Modernism and the Mimetic Unconscious (2013), Conrad’s Shadow: Catastrophe, Mimesis, Theory (2016; Adam Gillon Award in Conrad Studies, best book of 2015-2017), and (New) Fascism: Contagion, Community, Myth (forthcoming August 2019).
+His books include, The Phantom of the Ego: Modernism and the Mimetic Unconscious (2013), Conrad’s Shadow: Catastrophe, Mimesis, Theory (2016; Adam Gillon Award in Conrad Studies, best book of 2015-2017), and (New) Fascism: Contagion, Community, Myth (2019).
+He is currently at work on a manuscript titled, Violence and the Unconscious: Catharsis to Contagion (under contract) as well as on a mongraph on Oscar Wilde and the imitation of life.

 NIKI HADIKOESOEMO, PhD Student